 - What are the goals of Members of Congress?
-[Fenno] - What is a collective action problem?
-[Aldrich] - How do political parties help Members of Congress achieve their goals and overcome collective action problems?
-[Aldrich] - How do the Conditional Party Government and Cartel Theory explanations for party influence differ? ~ The suggested Cox & McCubbins and Aldrich & Rhode readings will be helpful for this question - For what reasons does "deadlock" increase in Congress?
+[Fenno] - How do political parties help Members of Congress achieve their goals and overcome collective action problems?
+[Aldrich] - What are the three main approaches to studying political parties, as laid out by Aldrich?
+[Aldrich] - How do the Conditional Party Government and Cartel Theory explanations for party influence differ? - The suggested Cox & McCubbins and Aldrich & Rhode readings will be helpful for this question - For what reasons does "deadlock" increase in Congress?
 [Binder]